 The D1 minibus driving test

 There are two tests, which have to be passed in order to gain full category D1 entitlement, a theory test and a practical driving test.
 The theory test has to be passed before being allowed to take the practical test.

 The Theory Test

 Consists of 35 multiple choice questions, time allowed 40 minutes.
 The test is computer based and the pass mark is 30 correct out of 35.
-Some questions require
+Some questions require multiple responses.

 The hazard perception test consists of 15 video clips which contain a number of hazards that you must identify.
 The pass mark for this category of vehicle is 50 correct out of 75.

 You will be given your results immediately on completion of both parts of this test.
 You have to pass both parts at the same time.
 A certificate will also be provided.

 The Practical Test

-As well as conducting a number of off-road manoeuvres, you will be required to drive on a variety of roads both urban and rural and answer some questions on
+As well as conducting a number of off-road manoeuvres, you will be required to drive on a variety of roads both urban and rural and answer some questions on basic vehicle maintenance.

 Practical minibus tests are conducted at heavy good vehicle testing stations, not local car driving test centres.
 The DSA will be able to provide details and addresses.

 The standard required to pass a minibus driving test is high and you would be advised to seek professional guidance before taking such a test.

 Applying for both tests

 You can book the theory or practical test by telephone, via the internet or by means of an application form available from local driving test centres.